California-Strawberry-Commission/oas-data-logger/software/data-visualizer/README.md

 ## To make a DB schema change

-The recommended workflow with using Prisma alongside PlanetScale is to use `prisma db push` instead of `prisma migrate`.
+Whenever the Prisma schema is modified, run:

 ```
 npm run db:push